Diabetes: The All-We-Need-To-Know Handbook

 - Even though the first study which was conducted on adolescents with type II diabetes witnessed similar pharmacokinetics compared to those seen in adults with type II diabetes, this drug has yet to be approved for the use in minors.

-- Much like exenatide, this drug also belongs in the same class of medications which have been named GLP-1 receptor agonists.
+- Much like exenatide, this drug also belongs in the same class of medications that have been named GLP-1 receptor agonists.
 These have the ability to enhance the pancreases release of insulin after a meal.

 Bydureon (Long-acting exenatide)